Featured Resource

 Published July 29, 2024 on eSchool News.

-For too many students with disabilities, chronic absenteeism prevents them from accessing the equitable education they deserve.
+For too many students with disabilities, chronic absenteeism prevents them from accessing the education they deserve.
 Recent data shows students with disabilities miss substantially more school compared to their peers.

 In Minneapolis Public Schools, for example, rates of chronic absenteeism among students with disabilities rose from 29 percent in 2019 to 53 percent in 2022.
-While 2023 shows the rate starting to decline, down to 46 percent, these findings highlight an urgent need for schools to build comprehensive strategies that remove barriers to attendance and create inclusive, supportive learning environments for students with disabilities.
+While 2023 shows the rate starting to decline, down to 46 percent, these findings highlight an urgent need for schools to build comprehensive strategies that remove barriers to attendance and create supportive learning environments for students with disabilities.

 This blueprint has three integral sections: